GfSE/SAF-Specification/stakeholders.md

 * What is the flow of critical information and data through the system?
 * What is the functional scope of each system delivery standard?
 * What is the lack / deficiency / gap in current capability implementation that is addressed with the intended solution?
+* What is the logical breakdown of the system ?
 * What is the necessary accuracy and resolution for processing?
 * What is the necessary response time for an interface or a service?
 * What is the operational context to achieve an operational story?
 * What is the physical breakdown of the system?

-  ***Rationale:  In my role, i need to orchestrate the interface agreements among the parts of the system.***
+  ***Rationale:  In my role, I need to orchestrate the interface agreements among the parts of the system.***
 * What is the rationale when requirements are not considered?
 * What is the sequence of interactions among the system and context elements on physical level?

-  ***Rationale:  In my role, I need to ***
+  ***Rationale:  In my role, I need to [tbd].***
 * What is the system boundary definition?
 * What is the task executed by an organization, enterprise, or operational entity in the Operational Context?
 * What items (e.g.  data /energy material) are exchanged within the system?
-* What kind of conceptuall items (energy, material, information, etc.) are exchanged between the system and external entities?
+* What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?

   ***Rationale:  In my role, I need to coordinate external interfaces with external partners.***
 * What operational capabilities are defined?
 * What operational exchanges do operational performers need to consume or provide?
 * What operational process activities shall be executed during the execution of an operational story?
+* What performers or resources are necessary to operate the intended solution?
 * What possible threads of operational process activities have to be carried out to achieve the operational story main and alternative goals?
 * What services are expected from external entities?
 * What shall be validated to the customer at system level?